 Praia do Forte's clean, shallow waters are a paradise for young families

-Your driver will meet you at your hotel and transport you back to Salvador Airport for your 1.5-hour flight to Fortaleza.
+Your driver will meet you at your hotel and transport you back to Salvador's airport for your 1.5-hour flight to Fortaleza.
 It's roughly a four-hour drive to Jericoacoara from the airport, so sit back, relax, and watch the scenery unfold.
 Famous for its sand dunes and beaches, "Jeri," as the locals call it, is the perfect spot for the family to spend quality time together.
 Check into your accommodation, then let the kids scamper around on the beach to let off some steam after the drive.
 Relax over dinner at one of the local restaurants before turning in for the night.

 See Jeri's sights via an exciting dune buggy trip

-The kids will love today's trip—a tour of Jericoacoara National Park via a fun ride in a dune buggy.
+Adventurous kids will love today's trip—a tour of Jericoacoara National Park via a fun ride in a dune buggy.
 Head through the dunes as you explore the highlights of this spectacular 21,900-acre (88,600 ha) preserved area.
 You'll visit two beautiful freshwater lagoons tucked away in the dunes: Lagoa do Paraíso and Lagoa Azul.
 Perfect for swimming, you can also just stretch out on the sand and sunbathe or enjoy the hammocks provided.

-You'll return to Jericoacoara in the late afternoon— just in time to head to a restaurant and relax with a cocktail in your hand as the sun goes down.
+You'll return to Jericoacoara in the late afternoon— just in time to head to a restaurant and relax with a cocktail in hand as the sun goes down.
 Be sure to watch for the live capoeira and drumming on the beach most evenings—the kids might even feel inspired to practice their new skills!

 Day 10: Explore Jericoacoara, Transfer to Fortaleza, Depart